jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 ## Using a Style Guide for Consistent Branding

 Using a style guide can lead to better application design and development.
-As explain by the [Marvel Design team](https://blog.marvelapp.com/style-guides-better-design-development/), "during the design phase style guides encourage consistency in the visual identity and help keep the interface system as logical as possible, which makes for a better UX."
+As explained by the [Marvel Design team](https://blog.marvelapp.com/style-guides-better-design-development/), "during the design phase style guides encourage consistency in the visual identity and help keep the interface system as logical as possible, which makes for a better UX."

 What is a style guide anyway?
 Marvel has a solid answer: "A style guide clearly demonstrates how all interface elements and components are to be visually represented.
 It’s essentially a master reference for the user interface (UI)."

 In this sense, a component library is part of a style guide as it presents our components visually and it is the single source of truth for each component (the master reference).
-To create a comprehensive style guide, the component library can be accompanied the by design documents that define font styles and sizes as well as primary and secondary user interface colors.
+To create a comprehensive style guide, the component library can be accompanied by design documents that define font styles and sizes as well as primary and secondary user interface colors.
 A Design Team usually creates a "UI Kit" that is handed to developers for implementation. _Shopify_ explains that a [UI kit is an assortment of graphic files](https://www.shopify.com/partners/blog/104547526-the-benefits-of-using-a-ui-kit) that include UI components (buttons, checkboxes, progress bars, etc.) for the purpose of defining and designing the user interface.

 {% include tweet_quote.html quote_text="A component library helps you achieve consistent branding as it becomes the single source of truth for every component not only in the application but for all projects in the organization" %}